Oh My God (Kaiser Chiefs song): Music video

 The music video for Ronson and Allen's version was directed by Nima Nourizadeh (having previously worked with Allen on her second music video for "LDN" and the video for "Littlest Things", the latter track co-written and produced by Ronson), and features a toon version of Allen (designed by French illustrator Fafi, a reference to Jessica Rabbit in the film Who Framed Roger Rabbit) performing the song and flirting in the Ink and Paint Club.

 The Kaiser Chiefs themselves make a cameo.
-Australian singer and frequent collaborator of Ronson's, Daniel Merriweather, who appears on Ronson's previous single "Stop Me" (and appears in the accompanying video), also has a cameo in this video.
+Australian singer-songwriter and frequent collaborator of Ronson's, Daniel Merriweather, who appears on Ronson's previous single "Stop Me" (and appears in the accompanying video), also has a cameo in this video.
 Of notice is that, in the video, "Lily Allen" is the only toon present.
 Most of the toons that worked at the club (the octopus bartender, the penguin waiters, Bongo the Gorilla and Betty Boop) have been replaced by real people.

 The video was completed after three weeks of filming.
 In a 2007 interview with Sound Generator, Nourizadeh said of the video: